Department of Human Resources

 Personal

-Personal leave time of two (2) days is granted to managerial and confidential employees at the beginning of each fiscal year, July 1.[3]
+Each full-time employee shall be awarded personal leave of three (3) days at the beginning of each fiscal year, July 1.
 Personal leave is not accrued and must be used in the fiscal year in which it was granted.
 Personal leave time not used within the fiscal year will be forfeited.

 Sick[1]

-Managerial and confidential employees are granted sick leave of fifteen (15) work days at the beginning of each fiscal year, July 1.3 Sick leave is treated “as if accrued,” and is available for use by such employee for personal illness, personal medical appointments, and other provisions outlined within this policy.
-Any sick leave not utilized in a fiscal year will continue to be available “as if accrued” solely for use by the employee during their tenure at the University.
+Employees are granted sick leave of fifteen (15) workdays at the beginning of each fiscal year, July 1.
+Sick leave is treated “as if accrued,” and is available for use by such employees for personal illness, personal medical appointments, and other provisions outlined within this policy.
+Any sick leave not utilized in a fiscal year will continue to be available “as if accrued” for use by the employee during their tenure at the University.
 “As if accrued” sick leave shall not be paid out to an employee upon departure or retirement from the University.
-Employees may use “as if accrued” sick leave balances for personal or family medical illness or appointments and funeral leave, consistent with the yearly limits of this policy.
+Employees may also use “as if accrued” sick leave balances for family medical illness or appointments and funeral leave, consistent with the yearly limits of this policy.

 Funeral